amgt-d1/Ex-DPC-plus-plus/README.md

 * This repository provides implementations of Ex-DPC++, an extended version of [Ex-DPC](https://github.com/amgt-d1/DPC).
 * This is a fast algorithm for [density-peaks clustering](https://science.sciencemag.org/content/344/6191/1492.full) (proposed in Science).
 * As for the detail about this algorithm, please read our TKDD paper, [Efficient Density-Peaks Clustering Algorithms on Static and Dynamic Data in Euclidean Space](https://dl.acm.org/doi/).
-	* Different from the setting in this paper (orthogonal range), the implementation in this repository assumes circular range because the original DPC assumes this setting.
+	* Different from the setting in this paper (orthogonal range), the implementation in this repository assumes circular range because the original DPC paper assumes this setting.
 In addition, we prepared a VP-tree to deal with arbitrary metric spaces.
-If orthogonal range is preferred, please prepare a kd-tree implementation.

 ## Requirement
 *  [Eigen](https://eigen.tuxfamily.org/)